-ACUITE believes the initiatives being taken by the Government of Andhra Pradesh to boost the economic activities within the state will in-turn benefit the state to generate healthy revenue in terms of taxes.
-Further, ACUITE is of the opinion that with leadership qualities and steps taken by GoAP to promote investments in the state, it will be able to attract more investments from domestic and international investors and generate employment opportunities in the state which should contribute towards higher per capita income and higher Gross State Domestic Product (GSDP) in the medium to long term.
+The state has demonstrated an ability to attract investments from domestic and international company in the state.
+The state has signed various MoUs with the companies in past year.
+Acuité believes the initiatives being taken by the Government of Andhra Pradesh to boost the economic activities by promoting investments in the state and its ability to attract more investments from domestic and international investors and generate employment opportunities in the state which should contribute towards higher per capita income and higher Gross State Domestic Product (GSDP) and generate healthy revenue in terms of taxes.